POLAR: A Polynomial Arithmetic Framework for Verifying Neural-Network Controlled Systems: Preliminaries

-A \emph{neural-network controlled system (NNCS)} is a continuous plant governed by a neural network controller, as shown in Figure~\ref{fig:snns_structure}.
-We denote an NNCS by a tuple $(X,U,F,\kappa,\delta_c,\mathcal{X}_0)$ wherein $X = \{x_1,\dots,x_n\}$ is the set of finitely many state variables, $U = \{u_1,\dots,u_m\}$ is the set of finitely many control variables (or inputs), $F$ is the ODE defining the continuous dynamics of the plant, $\kappa(\cdot)$ denotes the input-output mapping defined by the neural network controller, $\delta_c$ is a positive number denoting the control stepsize, and $\mathcal{X}_0 \subset \reals^n$ is the set of the initial values of the state variables.

-We consider ODEs in the form of $\dot{\vx} = f(\vx,\vu)$ as the formal definition of plant dynamics.
-The vector $\vx$ is a collective denotation for the variables $x_1,\dots,x_n$ and $\vu$ is the denotation for the variables $u_1,\dots,u_m$.
+A \emph{Neural-Network Controlled System (NNCS)} is a continuous plant governed by a neural network controller.
+The plant dynamics is defined by an ODE of the form $\dot{\vx} = f(\vx,\vvu)$ wherein the state variables and control inputs are denoted by the vectors $\vx$ and $\vvu$ respectively.
 We assume that the function $f$ is at least locally Lipschitz continuous such that its solution w.r.t. an initial state and constant control inputs is unique~\cite{Meiss/2007/Differential}.

-An \emph{execution (trajectory)} of an NNCS can be generated in the following way.
-Starting from an initial state $\vx(0) {\in} \mathcal{X}_0$, the controller senses the system state at the beginning of every control step $t {=} k\delta_c$ for $k{=}0,1,{\dots}$, and update the control inputs to $\vv_k {=} \kappa(\vx(k\delta_c))$.
-The system's dynamics in that control step is governed by the ODE $\dot{\vx} {=} f(\vx,\vv_k)$.
-Figure~\ref{fig:execution} illustrates an execution of NNCS.
-Because of the Lipschitz continuity of the plant dynamics, the execution from an initial state is always unique.
+We denote the input-output mapping of the neural network controller as $\kappa$.
+The controller is triggered every $\delta_c$ time which is also called the \emph{control stepsize}.
+A system \emph{execution (trajectory)} is produced in the following way: starting from an initial state $\vx(0)$, the controller senses the system state at the beginning of every control step $t {=} j\delta_c$ for $j{=}0,1,{\dots}$, and updates the control inputs to $\vv_j {=} \kappa(\vx(j\delta_c))$.
+The system's dynamics in that control step is governed by the ODE $\dot{\vx} {=} f(\vx,\vv_j)$.